-That year the Vodafone Warriors finished the regular season as minor premiers for the first and only time so far before beating Canberra and Cronulla to advance to their first grand final against the Roosters.
+That year the Vodafone Warriors finished the regular season as minor premiers for the first and only time so far before beating Canberra and Cronulla Sutherland to advance to the grand final.

-Tomorrow the Vodafone Warriors and the Roosters meet for the 37th time since their first clash at Ericsson Stadium – as it was known then – in 1995 (the match kicks off at 6.10pm; match day sponsor: Canterbury of New Zealand).
+On Sunday the Vodafone Warriors and the Roosters meet at the Sydney Cricket Ground, the 44th time since their first clash at Ericsson Stadium – as it was known then – in 1995 (2.00pm kick-off local time; 4.00pm NZT).

-To mark the occasion www.warriors.kiwi has made contact players who appeared for the NRL side in 2002 asking them for their favourite memories and highlights.
+To mark the occasion , players from the 2002 squad shared their favourite memories and highlights.

 Here are their comments (Vodafone Warriors number in brackets):